Submissions

 • General

 In RMM, researches on any aspect related to Mexican mammals are considered for publication, but preferably those that address issues of biodiversity, biogeography, conservation, ecology, distribution, inventories, natural and systematic history.
 Preference will be given to papers that present and discuss an original idea.
 All works will be reviewed by two reviewers.
-The manuscripts submitted to the journal can be in the form of cientific article, note and book review.
+The manuscripts submitted to the journal can be in the form of research article, cientific note and review article.
 Articles and notes should not exceed 20 and 8 pages respectively.

 • Preparation

-The text must be in Word, the graphics in Excel and the maps in * .jpg, *png or * .tif format with a resolution of 300 dpi.
+The text must be in Word, the graphics in Excel and the maps, images and photograps in * .jpg, *png or * .tif format with a resolution of 600 dpi.

 Any manuscript that does not follow the editorial guidelines will be rejected.